Send the link below via email or IMCopy

 A Mirror Image of Your Resume and LinkedIn Profile

-Any discrepancies in your job search materials when it comes to your experiences, time spent in certain roles, skills, etc. could make you look dishonest - and recruiters/hiring managers don't want to work with dishonest applicants.
+Any discrepancies in your job search materials when it comes to your experiences, time spent in certain roles, skills, etc. could make you look dishonest - and recruiters/hiring managers don't want to work with dishonest applicants (or try to figure out why the discrepancies occurred).

 Clear, Concise, Comprehensive, and Confident